 Danielle received her M.S. in Nonprofit Management from FAU in 2010 and was recognized by FAU in 2017 as a Distinguished Alumna.
-In addition to her role at JFS, she currently is active on the Board of Advisors for the FAU Sandler School of Social Work and the United Way’s Palm Beach County Hungry Relief Advisory Committee.
+In addition to her role at JFS, she currently is active on the Board of Advisors for the FAU Sandler School of Social Work, the FAU School of Public Administration Advisory Board, and the United Way’s Palm Beach County Hungry Relief Advisory Committee.
 She is a past Board Member of the National Association of Jewish Human Service Agencies (NJHSA) and has presented at several conferences on a variety of topics including women in the workforce, diversifying revenue streams, and governance.
 She is currently working with the FAU Sandler School of Social Work on content for two asynchronous modules on strategic planning and the business side of running a non-profit as part of their management certification program.

 Beth Levine, Chief Operating Officer, Senior VP

 As Chief Operating Office of RNRJFS, Beth oversees all of the programs at the agency.
 Beth played an integral role in the establishment of the food pantry in 1996 and carefully helped it grow into a $500K entity.
 Beth also developed the best practices and standards of the financial assistance department which are still being used today.

 Beth received the Employee of the Year award in 2011 and was recognized the same year at the NJHSA conference for her outstanding years of services as a true asset to the organization.